Skip to content

 Selector fan-out applies the same overlay to every destination

-If you need distinct overlays per destination (different tenant: labels, per-namespace annotations, etc.), write one Projection per destination instead — see the multi-destination example.
+If you need distinct overlays per destination (different tenant: labels, per-namespace annotations, etc.), write one Projection per destination instead — one CR per home namespace, each with its own overlay.
 That pattern also keeps per-destination status independent: a DestinationConflict in one namespace doesn't mark the others as failed.

 Same-cluster only